 - Surveys and feedback: Collect feedback from patients through surveys to understand their experiences, satisfaction levels, and perceived quality of care.

-- Patient-centred care: Assess the extent to which healthcare providers involve patients in decision-making, respect their preferences, and provide clear communication.
+- Patient-centered care: Assess the extent to which healthcare providers involve patients in decision-making, respect their preferences, and provide clear communication.

 Access to care